 The Channel Grid Window

 It can sometimes be useful to display and edit exactly what each fixture is doing.
 The Channel Grid window allows you do to that.
-Display it by pressing View/Open then Open workspace window then Channel Grid.
+Display it by double pressing Open/View then Channel Grid from the window select buttons.

 The window can be set to different modes using the context buttons to the left of the menu.
 The modes are: